-When you sign up with iFax, you can integrate fax functionality into their existing systems and workflows through our fax API.
+When you sign up with iFax, you can integrate fax functionality into existing systems and workflows through our online fax API.
 This can further streamline and automate operations, improving efficiency and reducing the risk of errors.
 Overall, this solution can provide a powerful and flexible way for businesses to manage fax communications online.

 iFax features easy-to-access API documentation that can help you get started with your deployment.
 It’s developer-friendly and fully customizable.
 You can build a scalable faxing solution that grows with your business.

 So what are you waiting for?
 Sign up for an account with iFax today.